-Figure 2.1.180B - Typical Building Orientation - Neighborhood Commercial Building
+Figure 2.1.170B - Typical Building Orientation - Public or Institutional Buildings

-2.1.190 Design Standards.
+2.1.180 Design Standards.

 - A. Purpose.
-The architectural standards are intended to provide detailed, human-scale design, while affording flexibility to use a variety of building styles. - B. Applicability.
-This section applies to all the following types of buildings, and shall be applied during Site Design Review: - a.
-Duplexes and Triplexes; - b.
-Single family attached townhomes which are subject to Site Design Review (3 or more attached units); - c.
-Multi-family housing; - d.
-Public and institutional buildings; and - e.
-Neighborhood Commercial and mixed-use buildings. - C. Standards.
+The architectural standards are intended to provide detailed, human-scale design, while affording flexibility to use a variety of building styles.

+- B. Applicability.
+This section applies to all the following types of buildings, and shall be applied during Development or Site Design Review:

+- a.
+Single-Family Dwellings;

+- b.
+Duplexes, Triplexes, and Quadplexes;

+- c.
+Single family attached townhomes which are subject to Site Design Review;

+- d.
+Multi-family housing;

+- e.
+Public and institutional buildings; and

+- f.
+Mixed-use buildings.

+- C. Standards.
 All buildings that are subject to this Section shall comply with all the following standards.
 The graphics provided with each standard are intended to show examples of how to comply.
 Other building styles and designs can be used to comply, so long as they are consistent with the text of this section.
-An architectural feature (i.e., as shown in the graphics) may be used to comply with more than one standard.
+An architectural feature (i.e., as shown in the graphics) may be used to comply with more

+than one standard.

-Figure 2.1.190A - Building Form (Multi-family Housing Example)
+Figure 2.1.180A - Building Form (Multi-family Housing Example)

 - 1. Building Form.
-The continuous horizontal distance (i.e., as measured from end-wall to end-wall) of individual buildings shall not exceed 80 feet, except for townhomes in the Multi-Family subdistrict.
-All buildings shall incorporate design features such as offsets, balconies, projections, window reveals, or similar elements to preclude large expanses of uninterrupted building surfaces, as shown in Figure 2.1.190A.
+The continuous horizontal distance (i.e., as measured from end-wall to end-wall) of individual buildings shall not exceed 80 feet, except for town homes or multifamily units.
+All buildings shall incorporate design features such as offsets, balconies, projections, window reveals, or similar elements to preclude large expanses of uninterrupted building surfaces, as shown in Figure 2.1.180A.
 Along the vertical face of a structure, such features shall occur at a minimum of every 40 feet, and on each floor shall contain at least two of the following features: - a.
 Recess (e.g., deck, patio, courtyard, entrance or similar feature) that has a minimum depth of 6 feet; - b.
 Extension (e.g., floor area, deck, patio, entrance, or similar feature) that projects a minimum of 2 feet and runs horizontally for a minimum length of 4 feet; and/or - c.
 Offsets or breaks in roof elevation of 2 feet or greater in height. - 2.
 Eyes on the Street.
 All building elevations visible from a street right-of-way shall provide doors, porches, balconies, and/or windows.
 A minimum of 40 percent (30 percent for manufactured dwellings) of front (i.e., street-facing) elevations, and a minimum of 30 percent of side and rear building elevations shall meet this standard.
 "Percent of elevation" is measured as the horizontal plane (lineal feet) containing doors, porches, balconies, terraces and/or windows.
 The standard applies to each full and partial building story.

-Figure 2.1.190B - Examples of Architectural Details: Duplex
+Figure 2.1.180B - Examples of Architectural Details: Duplex

 - 3. Detailed Design.
 All buildings shall provide detailed design along all elevations (i.e., front, rear, and sides).
 Detailed design shall be provided by using at least five of the following architectural features on all elevations, as appropriate for the proposed building type and style (may vary features on rear/side/front elevations):

 - a.
 Dormers

 - b.
 Gables

 - c.
 Recessed entries

 - d.
 Covered porch entries

 - e.
 Cupolas or towers

 - f.
 Pillars or posts

 - g.
 Eaves (min.
 6-inch projection)

 - h.
 Off-sets in building face or roof (minimum 16 inches)

 - i.
 Window trim (minimum 4-inches wide)

 - j.
 Bay windows

 - k.
-Balconies

-- I. Decorative patterns on exterior finish (e.g., scales/shingles, wainscoting, ornamentation, and similar features)

-- m.
-Decorative cornices and roof lines (e.g., for flat roofs)
+Balconies - I. Decorative patterns on exterior finish (e.g., scales/shingles, wainscoting, ornamentation, and similar features) - m.
+Decorative cornices and roof lines (e.g., for flat roofs) - n.

-- n.
 An alternative feature providing visual relief, like options a-m.